 This is a great place for photos though – the Moroccan pavilion is one of the most visually stunning pavilions in Epcot, especially the arching entrance and the fountain.

-Easily my most favorite pavilion in Epcot.
-The Japanese shops sell everything: Japanese food, jewelry, clothing with Pokemon/Sailor Moon/Gundam/other anime characters and even household items like lunch boxes.
+The Japanese pavilion is one of the highest-reviewed areas of Epcot.
+The Japanese shops sell everything: Japanese food, jewelry, clothing with Pokemon/Sailor Moon/Gundam/other anime characters and household items like lunch boxes.
+If you know a fan of Japanese manga/anime, this is a fantastic place to buy them a gift.

-Every time I come here I get a package of mochi (Japanese rice cakes filled with jelly) – they’re a terrific gift for someone back home or a quick treat for yourself.
-If your hotel room has a microwave, consider grabbing some noodle cups for snacking.
+Every time I come here I get a package of mochi (Japanese rice cakes filled with jelly) – they’re terrific for snacking on while at Epcot, or to take back to your hotel room.
+If your hotel room has a microwave, consider picking up some noodle cups for late night hunger pangs.

-If you’ve never tried a hibachi restaurant like Benihana’s (the cook grills your food in front of you) try booking a dinner at Teppan Edo – it’s a favorite of mine.
+If you’ve never tried a hibachi restaurant like Benihana’s (the cook grills your food in front of you) try booking a dinner at Teppan Edo – it’s a very highly rated restaurant.
 It’s essentially an attraction and a meal!
 You choose your meat (or veggies if you’re a vegetarian) then the chef will prepare fried rice, a side of veggies, then your main course of grilled meat/veggies.
 I usually order chicken with an extra side of scallops.
 The other two sit-down restaurants are temporarily closed, but the fast food restaurant Katsura Grill serves up some excellent chicken teriyaki and ramen noodles.
 If you’re interested in trying a Japanese alcohol, I suggest the sake!

 Photo opportunity: Take a picture of your party using the Japanese gate in the lagoon as your background.
 The gate acts as a beautiful frame for your photo and you get the wide expanse of the lagoon as your background.